 – But why you call it “butterfly”?! – that was the only question Hanna had after this meeting.
 Me and Tom speak English with each other, but girls understand everything.
 Seems like the flying butter didn’t make any sense for Hanna, when she was watching those amazing wings.

 Lago de yojoa is not only the largest lake in Honduras but was always on the important route for early indigenous groups and now on the country’s only real highway CA5.
 So easy and worth to stop by.

 We have checked the corners of Honduras really quite well.
 Also because we couldn’t cross some roads – so we had to go totally around.
 And that’s how it happened that we ate ‘pollo con papas’ (chicken with fries) in: Omoam, San Pedro Sula, Comayagua, La Paz, Santa Barbara, La Entrada, Marcalla, Copan Ruinas, Gracias Read More

-So there we are in Honduras.
+We are in Honduras!
 And what is the national bird of Honduras?
-Those amazing Scarlet Macaws, bird-dream of a photographer.
+The amazing Scarlet Macaws (parrots): the bird-dream of every photographer.
 Like many other parrots and toucans, you can meet them in tropical forest between south Mexico to Amazonian Brazil, Bolivia and Peru.
 And you can be sure – you will remember those meetings!